BunnyEncoder20/GitHub_FET_Quizzes/README.md

 In this section I am putting down ideas and snippets which will help during the project development

-- A basic structure for my database model :
+- A basic structure for my database model schema:
 ```javascript
 {
   userName: '',